john-parton/django-ltree-field/README.rst

 --------

 * Implements **only** the bare minimum to make the ltree postgres type usuable
 * Does virtually no sanity checking.
-You can insert nodes without roots, and other
+You can insert nodes without roots, and generally put the tree in a bad state
+* LTreeField accepts a string of dotted labels, or a list of labels
+* The ltree type is adapted to a python list
-* Does not implement an abstract "Node" model which has a nice API (See django-ltree-model for an example)
+* Does not implement an abstract "Node" model which has a nicer API (See django-ltree-utils for ready-made classes and managers)

 Future Features?
 ----------------

-* Implement an LTree python class to use as a container.
-Current my_obj.path[0] will return the first character of the path, but it is probably more logical to return the first label.
-Subclass UserList?
+* Only *minimal* features required to make the field be reasonably usable will be added
+* Higher-level or richer features should be added to django-ltree-utils

 Running Tests